schitresh/computer_science/networks/L3_network_layer/8_routing_protocols.md

 ## Types
 - Static or Non-adaptive
-  - Routes are manuallly configured
+  - Routes are manually configured
   - And they are not dynamically updated based on network changes
   - Best suited for small networks where topology does not change
 - Dynamic or Adaptive